microsoft/MLOpsPython/README.md

 - azure
 - azure-machine-learning-service
 - azure-devops
-description: "Code which demonstrates how to deploy and use an Inception model in Azure Machine Learning Service."
+description: "Code which demonstrates how to set up and operationalize an MLOps flow leveraging Azure Machine Learning and Azure DevOps."
 ---

 # MLOps with Azure ML